 Far from acts of sacrifice, these are transitions from the self-destruction of the suicide economy to the intelligent living of a living Earth economy.

 A Three-Part People’s Strategic Agenda

-Imperial institutions do not democratize through voluntary internal reform.
-The transition to an Ecological Civilization as individuals and communities embrace there interdependence with one another and Earth and reach out across the identities that now divide us to create new ways of living supported by a new cultural and institutional system to support them.
+Imperial institutions—neither corporations nor states—do not democratize through voluntary internal reform.
+The transition to an Ecological Civilization depends on the actions of We the People to embrace our interdependence with one another and Earth and reach out across the identities that now divide us to create new ways of living supported by a new cultural and institutional system of our creation.
 This agenda has three interrelated elements:

 - Change the defining stories of the mainstream culture.
 Every great transformational social movement begins with a conversation about a new idea that challenges and ultimately changes a prevailing cultural story.
 The civil rights movement changed the story on race.
 The environmental movement changed the story about the human relationship to nature.
 The women’s movement changed the story on gender.
 Our current task is to change the prevailing stories by which we understand the nature of wealth, the purpose of the economy, our relationship to a living Earth, and the possibilities of our human nature.
 Through public presentations, books, magazines, talk shows, and the Internet’s many communications tools, millions of people are spreading and engaging in conversation around stories of New Economy possibilities.